airaous/Lost-and-Found/README.md

 Frontend runs on <http://localhost:5173> and expects the API at <http://localhost:4000> during local development.

+The client supports keyword search, optional item photos (inline base64, 2 MB limit), and an “Mark as Claimed” action that archives a listing without deleting its record.

 ## Deployment notes

 - **Frontend (Vercel)**: Configure a new Vercel project pointing to `/client` with the build command `npm run build` and output directory `dist`.
 Provide `VITE_API_BASE_URL` in the Vercel dashboard so the UI can reach the hosted API.